pubnub/pubnub-mcp-server/README.md

 - Fetch historical messages from one or more channels with `get_pubnub_messages`, returning message content and metadata in JSON.
 - Retrieve real-time presence information (occupancy counts, subscriber UUIDs) for channels and channel groups with `get_pubnub_presence`.
 - Generate step-by-step instructions for creating a PubNub application, including code snippets for initializing the PubNub SDK in multiple languages using `write_pubnub_app`.
+- Manage PubNub account apps and API keys with `manage_pubnub_account`, supporting create, list, and delete operations for both apps and API keys.
+Delete operations only work on test items (with "Test App" or "Test Key" in the name) for safety.
+Requires `PUBNUB_EMAIL` and `PUBNUB_PASSWORD` environment variables.
 - Environment variable configuration: supports `PUBNUB_PUBLISH_KEY` and `PUBNUB_SUBSCRIBE_KEY` for authenticating SDK operations.
 - Converts remote HTML articles to Markdown using `jsdom` and `turndown` for consistent documentation formatting.
 - Input validation via Zod schemas for all tool parameters, ensuring robust error handling.